Operations Manager

 Primary focus

-Their focus is data driven improvements on policies and procedures, public record financial audits, and assisting other families relocating to the Midwest to support the data center industry.
+Their focus is data driven improvements on policies and procedures, public record financial audits, while assisting other families relocating to the Midwest.
+Their work seeks to support the balance between technology and residents involving residential development and expansion, hyperscale impact.

 Why this is important

-Data centers are crucial to supporting the current networking infrastructure.
+The data centers are a political hot topic engaging all areas of research.
+This technological industry has the eyes of environmental research, anthropological research, health, and public policy.
 This new industry is creating jobs and pushing migration trends to the Midwest.
 These migration patterns are opening up new roles in construction, plumbing, electrical work and many more.
 These jobs are stimulating the local economy and encouraging growth in the region.
 The Cincinnati area is crucial as it is directly posited between several major cities with data center growth such as Columbus and Indianapolis.
+The needs of the residents already in place are paramount in balancing this new industry.

 Philanthropy